teamulster2/report/report/01_introduction/00_introduction.md

-Therefore, the application should be able to determine the general condition of a subject with the help of a questionnaire that should be filled out regularly and replace earlier paper questionnaires.
-Additionally, the application will be able to save their collected research data centrally on a server for further processing.
+Therefore, the application should be able to determine the general condition of a subject with the help of a questionnaire that should be filled out regularly replacing earlier paper questionnaires.
+Additionally, the

+application will be able to save their collected research data centrally on a server for further processing.